The excitation of quadratic quasinormal modes for Kerr black holes: Conclusion

 In this paper, we have developed a method to compute the excitation factor of quadratic QNMs at null infinity for Kerr BHs.
 The main procedure includes two essential steps (a) analytically reconstructing the metric through the CCK approach and (b) numerically solving the second-order, frequency-domain Teukolsky equation using the shooting method along a complex contour.

-Our results reveal a correlation between the spin dependence of the excitation factor and the dominant angular projection, providing insights into the origin of the spin dependence.
+We have implemented this method on two mode-coupling channels $(l_L=m_L=2,n_L=0)^2 \to (l_Q=m_Q=4)$ and $(l_L=m_L=2,n_L=0)^2 \to (l_Q=5,m_Q=4)$.
+The results reveal a correlation between the spin dependence of the excitation factor and the dominant angular projection, providing insights into the origin of the spin dependence.
 Furthermore, this feature facilitates the construction of a qualitative understanding of the spin dependence without requiring the direct solution of the Teukolsky equation.
 Depending on whether the angular selection rule in Eq.~\eqref{eq:selection_rule_schwarzschild} is violated or not, the excitability of the quadratic QNM increases or decreases with the BH's spin.
 For both cases, the factors do not vanish in the extremal limit.

-We have implemented this method on the specific mode-coupling channel $(l_L=m_L=2,n_L=0)^2 \to (l_Q=m_Q=4)$.
-In particular, our result for Schwarzschild BHs does not fully agree with the values reported by \cite{Zhu:2024rej,Redondo-Yuste:2023seq}, implying the dependence of the excitation factor on initial data (or equivalently, the parity content of the linear mode).
+Our result for the channel $(l_L=m_L=2,n_L=0)^2 \to (l_Q=m_Q=4)$ in the Schwarzschild BH case does not fully agree with the values reported by \cite{Zhu:2024rej,Redondo-Yuste:2023seq}, implying the dependence of the excitation factor on initial data (or equivalently, the parity content of the linear mode).
 For instance, we have shown that the excitation factor of a pure-even linear mode is different from that of a linear Teukolsky mode by comparing with results in \cite{Nakano:2007cj}.
 A study of couplings between even and odd modes in the future will help understand the variation caused by the ``parity freedom'' in the initial data, and construct an explicit connection between nonlinear phenomena within the Regge-Wheeler-Zerilli and Teukolsky formalism.